bkaradzic/GENie/README.md

 What is it?
 -----------

 **GENie** is project generator tool.
-It automagically generates project from LUA script, making applying the same settings for multiple projects easy.
+It automagically generates project from Lua script, making applying the same settings for multiple projects easy.

 Supported project generators: